How Do Government Shutdowns Affect Markets?

 While short-term U.S. government shutdowns may be disruptive and erode public confidence in political leadership, they typically have minimal long-term economic impact.
 However, prolonged shutdowns can lead to more significant — though mostly temporary — economic consequences.

-Each week of a shutdown could reduce gross domestic product (GDP) growth by approximately 0.2 percentage points (annualized), with a rebound of similar magnitude expected in the quarter following the shutdown resolution.3
+Each week of a shutdown could reduce gross domestic product (GDP) growth by approximately 0.2 percentage points (annualized), with a similar rebound expected in the quarter following the shutdown's resolution.2

 The Congressional Budget Office (CBO) examined the five-week partial shutdown from late 2018 to early 2019.
 The shutdown caused a 0.1% decline in GDP during Q4 2018 and a 0.2% decline in Q1 2019, mainly due to lost wages for furloughed federal employees and postponed government spending.

 Although most of the lost output was eventually recovered, the CBO estimated that the economy permanently lost $3 billion, roughly 0.02% of 2019 GDP.
-These numbers do not account for indirect impacts like delays in federal permits or loan applications.
+These numbers do not account for indirect impacts, such as delays in federal permits or loan applications.

 These economic effects, while often modest and temporary, still play a key role in shaping how financial markets respond to government shutdowns.